richardli03/data-science-23/challenges/c08-structures-assignment.md

 ```

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.00898   0.017 0.0250
+    ## 1 0.0113    0.02 0.0287

 - Assuming your scopus is the probability of failure `POF` defined
   above, does your estimate exhibit real variability, induced
   variability, or both?

-  - I think you could argue that there is no induced variability because
-    the background information tells us that “The experiments were
-    carried out following the highest standards of experimental rigor,
-    so you should consider these values to be the”true” breaking
-    strength for each sample.”
-That means that any variability we see we
-    can assume to be real variability in our synthetic experiment.
+  - `POF` is a constant that varies based on the distribution of
+    strength, so because we can assume that the distribution of the
+    strength here isn’t changing, we can assume there is no real
+    variability.
+As a result, we can assume any existing variability is
+    induced variability.

 - Does this confidence interval imply that `POF < 0.03`?